visgl/react-map-gl/docs/api-reference/popup.md

 A string that sets the CSS property of the popup's maximum width.

+#### style: CSSProperties

+CSS style override that applies to the popup's container.

 ### Callbacks

 #### onOpen: (evt: [PopupEvent](/docs/api-reference/types.md#popupevent)) => void